mbollhoefer/JADAMILU/README.md

 MATLAB drivers "PJDinit.m", which is used to init your parameters to the default values and "PJD.m" which is JADAMILU's eigensolver call.
 "PJD.m" is set up along the MATLAB "eigs" function.
-There are two sample codes "example1.m" and "example2.m" which demonstrate the usage of PJDinit and PJD
+There are two sample codes "example1.m",...,"example3.m" which demonstrate the usage of PJDinit and PJD